NattachaLongthong/Temp-Light-Monitor/README.md

 ## 📖 Project Description
 This is a simple Arduino project that measures temperature and light intensity using two analog sensors.
 The data is read every second and displayed on the Serial Monitor.

+This project is part of a learning path in embedded systems and basic electronics.

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 [View License](./LICENSE)